 ATMS 411 in class presentation and turn in presentation here.

 ATMS 611 in class presentation, report, and turn in presentation here.

-Atmospheric Physics students take photographs of the atmosphere or environment, and explain the Atmospheric Physics connection.
+Atmospheric Physics students take photographs or other data of the atmosphere or environment, and explain the Atmospheric Physics connection.

 For example, blue sky, sky polarization, coronas, halos, rainbows, lenticular clouds, gravity waves, lightning, water phase clouds, ice phase clouds,